New Washington QB Ryan Fitzpatrick, no stranger to first days, is eager for latest chance

 The NFL journeyman is a role many quarterbacks assume, less by choice than by circumstance.
 For Fitzpatrick, though, playing for more than a quarter of the 32 NFL franchises is a point of pride.
 And after two seasons as both a starter and backup in Miami, his latest run in free agency turned out to be his most prolific.

-“I was just talking to my dad about it the other day, it was interesting that in Year 17, this was the most sought-after I have been in my whole career with all this free agency stuff,” he said. “ … I just feel like I’ve got a lot of great football ahead of me, which sounds crazy.
+“I was just talking to my dad about it the other day.
+It was interesting that in Year 17, this was the most sought-after I have been in my whole career with all this free agency stuff,” he said. “. . .
+I just feel like I’ve got a lot of great football ahead of me, which sounds crazy.
 But being 38 years old and figuring some things out about myself, I just love football.
 I love the competition.
 I love the camaraderie.
 I love working together as a team for a common goal.
 Those are just things that I don’t know where else I’d find that.”

 Fitzpatrick declined to say how many or which teams pursued him, but his reasons for picking Washington were aplenty.